HUD¶

 HUD element types¶

 The position field is used for all element types.
+Its syntax is

 To account for differing resolutions, the position coordinates are the

-percentage of the screen, ranging in value from 0 to 1.
+percentage of the screen, specified in range [0.0, 1.0].

 The name field is not yet used, but should contain a description of what the